mohamedlafiteh/cinema-system/README.md

 I am also going to add some unit testing for the code, and some css.

 I will add router and refactor the code into different components

+You can find same details in about page